-In the past few years Dublin has been gaining a reputation as a great food city.
+In the past several years Dublin has been gaining a reputation as a great food city.
 On my last trip, I was so impressed with my restaurant choices.
 My finds include:

-Fade St. Social: Thanks to the NY Times, I found this great restaurant and enjoyed a really wonderful meal on my first night in town in the Gastro Bar downstairs.
+Fade St. Social: Thanks to the NY Times, I found this great restaurant and enjoyed a really wonderful meal on my first night in town.
 The tuna steak, with fennel and tomatoes, was beautifully seasoned and with it I loved the asparagus with hollandaise and truffles.
 This tapas bar features more shared plates, while there is a downstairs dining room, upstairs bar and rooftop bar as well.
-Chef Dylan McGrath is Michelin Starred.
 4-6 Fade St.

 The Woollen Mills: Located at 42 Lower Ormond Quay, this is a great dining spot.
 For lunch they features creative starters, salads, soups and sandwiches.
 It is light and contemporary with great service.
 They also have outdoor patio seating.
 It is also good for coffee or one of their home made pastries.
 They have a rooftop terrace overlooking the River Liffey and the Ha’penny Bridge.

 Delahunt Restaurant: I loved my meal at Delahunt, a contemporary Irish restaurant!
 The Guinness brown bread was excellent as well as my halibut entree which was served with potatoes, crawfish, wild asparagus, spring peas and a fish stock, citrus and butter foam.
 They have a two or three course menu in the early part of their dinner service which is a very good value.
-The service was also excellent.
+The service was also excellent They also have the Sitting Room cocktail bar and Cafe Dalahunt for coffee and lunch.
 39 Camden St. Lwr.

 Etto Restaurant, 18 Merrion Row: I enjoyed my lunch at this small restaurant.
 They offer a two or three course tasting menu as well as a soup and sandwich combo which I enjoyed.
 Around the corner is Ely Wine Bar at 22 Ely Place, which also gets good press.

 Forest Ave.
-Restaurant, 8 Sussex Terrace: I had one of my best meals at Forest Ave. which was a 15 minute walk from my hotel.
+Restaurant, 126 Leeson St. Upper: I had one of my best meals at Forest Ave. which was a 15 minute walk from my hotel.
 The owners, John and Sandy Wyer, were delightful.
 They offer tasting menus where you can choose the number of courses.
 I had a lovely heirloom tomato salad with goat’s yoghurt, a perfect monkfish entree with fresh asparagus and smoked cod’s roe, a tasty cheese course and small petit four to top off the meal.
 They also included several other small bites along the way.

 L. Mulligan Grocer: I enjoyed dinner at this traditional Irish restaurant featuring whiskey, beer and Irish farm-to-table and local fare.
 I enjoyed the free range chicken breast, pistachio crumb, Connemara whiskey butter, charred corn and beetroot slaw.